 6 Practical Steps to Improve Your Credit Score

 According to Curtis Arnold, a contributor with Forbes, the first step to improving your score is to dispute errors on your credit report.
 These errors could be late payments that you paid on time or accounts that aren’t yours.
 It could also be a debt that is shown as “outstanding” when you’ve paid it off.

 Make sure to scan your report for old debts that shouldn’t be in the report.
 As Pat Curry, a Bankrate contributor, explains, “Negatives are supposed to be deleted after seven years, except for bankruptcies, which can stay for as long as ten years.”

 2. Pay down your credit card balances

 Next, work on paying off your balances on the credit cards you own.
-Start with the cards with the highest utilization, as Bev O’Shea, the contributor with Nerdwallet, advises.
+Start with the cards with the highest utilization, says Bev O’Shea, contributor with Nerdwallet.
 Strive to pay more than the minimum so you can pay the debt off faster and reduce the amount of interest you owe.

 It can take just two months of paying down your credit balances to boost your credit score enough to attain the next tier of loan pricing, according to Curry.

 3. Under-use your credit cards